 If there’s chicken poop on your eggshell, handle with care

 Rather than worry about cleaning it, the quickest approach would be to just make sure that when you crack the egg, you steer clear of the dirty area and wash your hands thoroughly after disposing of the shell.
 You could also wipe off the egg, but only use one cloth or part of the cloth per egg and make sure to immediately put the cloth you use in the laundry.
-The USDA advises consumers against washing eggs at home as the wash water (and any accompanying bacteria) could be sucked into the egg.
+The USDA advises consumers against washing eggs at home because, without proper temperature calibration, the wash water (and any bacteria picked up from the surface) could be sucked into the egg.